 The first of 6 amazing blogs guest written by Ciara, one of our lovely Spanish interns!
-Find out what life is really like on our Paid Spain Internship…
+Find out more about what life is really like by reading our Spain Jobs Guide…

 Just to give anyone considering teaching in Spain an insight into the life of a TEFL teacher in Barcelona – here are ten things I did for the first time all within two weeks of stepping off the plane!

 My first week in Barcelona was a week of traditional Catalonian celebrations held annually in my district.
 I saw huge models of beasts and dragons decorated with fireworks being paraded through the streets followed by local samba bands beating their drums.
 People dressed in devil costumes also spun lit fireworks above their heads as they ran – exploding them right in front of the crowds!

 My first day of school happened to be the day they celebrate their Saint.
 This was such a fun way to be introduced to the school – all the students and teachers gathered in the playground to hear prayers, to offer up bouquets of flowers and to dance to music played from speakers.
 They also handed out a sweet Spanish coca bread and chocolate for everyone to eat!